About His Royal Highness Prince Salman bin Hamad Al-Khalifa

 First Deputy Prime Minister

-In his role as First Deputy Prime Minister, the Crown Prince has been directly involved in further aligning the government’s reform programme with the delivery principles and aspirations of the 2001 National Action Charter.
-Current priorities have been aimed at strengthening existing institutions, and enhancing accountability, rights and justice, with a focus on improved quality of life and economic growth.
+In his role as First Deputy Prime Minister, the Crown Prince was directly involved in further aligning the government’s reform programme with the delivery principles and aspirations of the 2001 National Action Charter.
+This included strengthening existing institutions, and enhancing accountability, rights and justice, with a focus on improved quality of life and economic growth.

 Soon after his appointment as First Deputy Prime Minister, the Crown Prince devised and implemented a series of comprehensive policies and programmes to enhance coordination among ministries and ensure the effective implementation of the government’s development plan.

 As part of his personal drive to provide greater opportunities and skills development for Bahrain’s youth, in 1999 His Royal Highness established the Crown Prince International Scholarship Programme (CPISP).

 CPISP gives Bahrain's most gifted and talented youth the opportunity to study at some of the world’s leading educational institutions.
 To date, more than 140 students from across Bahraini society have been awarded the scholarship, and have had the opportunity to study abroad including the UK, US and France.

 Domestic and international engagement

 His Royal Highness holds a weekly Majlis, based on the culture and traditions of the Kingdom, which is attended by a wide cross section of Bahraini society including members of the royal family, senior government officials, community leaders and Bahrain’s citizens.

 His Royal Highness continues to welcome world officials to Bahrain and to lead delegations abroad in his concerted effort to further improve political relations and boost economic ties with the Kingdom’s global partners.